 Sacha is a formidable young racing star, with a track-record of victories and titles in some of the most prestigious single-seater championships.

 His run of success only grew from there as he joined Tech1 Racing to contend a dual Formula Renault Campaign in NEC and Eurocup championships.
 Sacha proved his immense talent by earning a sensational victory on the streets of Monaco - becoming the youngest driver to win a single-seater event in the principality.
-With two further victories and podiums to his name, he went on to become the Rookie Vice-Champion and placed fifth overall in both championships.

 2017 was a landmark year in Sacha’s career.
 Teaming up with Josef Kaufmann Racing for his second season in the Formula Renault paddock, Sacha climbed the podium a phenomenal 17 times in 23 races to be crowned champion.
 Sacha blew the competition away, and his talent earned himself a place in the Renault Sport Academy.